-47. Thus far the model has been used to assess the impact of oil price hikes on industrial countries, in part because these effects have been the most heavily examined in other work.
-However, the framework can clearly be used to examine the consequences of change in oil or other commodity prices for other types of countries.
-In particular, the model can be used to look at the impact of oil or other commodity market disturbances for producers.
+Thus far the model has been used to assess the impact of oil price hikes on industrial countries, in part because these effects have been the most heavily examined in other work.
+However, the framework can clearly be used to examine the consequences of changes in oil or other commodity prices for other types of countries.
+In particular, the model can be used to look at the impact of oil or other commodity market disturbances on developing country producers.